 Research statement

-There are three explanatory processes that underlie scientific explanation: Descriptive (what), mechanistic (how) and normative (why) explanations19.
-Neuroscience is a relatively new field, which is why most of its efforts have been focused on descriptive and mechanistic explanations.
-Neuroscience currently lacks normative explanations, which are conceptual frameworks of what the brain does.
-Such frameworks would allow us to understand what objective function the system is trying to optimize, which in turn allows us to make predictions about what computations a system performs.
-My goal as a researcher is to bridge that gap and develop better theories to explain neuroscience phenomena.
-For that purpose, I am currently doing theoretical work in the retina under the supervision of John Pearson at Duke University.
+There are three explanatory processes that underlie scientific explanation: Descriptive (what), mechanistic (how) and normative (why) explanations Neuroscience is a relatively new field, which is why most of its efforts have been focused on descriptive and mechanistic explanations.
+While we have learned a lot about how the brain works in the last few decades, normative explanations in neuroscience are much less developed.
+We currently have few neuroscience theories that make concrete predictions of how systems are wired and process information.
+When successful, such theories should unify experimental findings under sets of fundamental principles that explain what computations neurons perform. .
+My goal as a researcher is to bridge that gap by developing theories that offer principled explanations for unifying phenomena in neuroscience.
+To that end, I am currently doing theoretical work on the retina under the supervision of John Pearson at Duke University.
 My long-term goal is to become a professor in theoretical neuroscience at a top University like Duke.
-I personally believe that it is only a matter of time before we develop general theories that explain how the brain functions, and I would love to dedicate my career to help push theoretical neuroscience to the next level.
+I personally believe that it is only a matter of time before we develop general theories that explain how the brain functions, and I would love to dedicate my career to help push theoretical neuroscience to develop such unifying principles.

-Mechanistic explanations are a pre-requisite to normative explanations, in that we need to first understand how a system works before trying to explain why it works that way.
-There is a lot of work in experimental neuroscience to understand the mechanisms of a system, and this endeavor has been more successful for some systems than others.
-The early visual system is one of the neural systems we understand best, making it a great foundation for building normative explanations of how neural systems function.
+The early visual system is one of the neural systems best understood, making it a great foundation for building normative explanations of how neural systems function.
 This became apparent to me at the end of my undergraduate studies, which is why I chose to research visual neuroscience under the supervision of Dr. Curtis Baker for my Master’s at McGill University.
-In this work, I used machine learning to predict recorded responses from the primary visual cortex to natural images.
+In that work, modeled responses of the primary visual cortex to natural images using machine learning.
 We showed that primary visual cortex neurons have weaker inhibition to dark than light stimuli in their early, but not late, responses.
-This research granted me a first-author paper in the Journal of Neuroscience, entitled “Model-based approach shows ON pathway afferents elicit a transient decrease of V1 responses”.
-My Master’s granted me a lot of expertise and knowledge in visual neuroscience, which I now want to use for theoretical work.
+This research resulted in a first-author paper entitled “Model-based approach shows ON pathway afferents elicit a transient decrease of V1 responses” in the Journal of Neuroscience.
+My Master’s granted me a solid understanding of what we know about how the early visual system is wired.
+I would next like to use my knowledge in visual neuroscience for theoretical work. , which I now want to use for theoretical work.